 - 7.1 The Council has adopted standard conditions in respect of sexual entertainment venues, which will apply to all respective licences granted, unless such conditions have been expressly excluded or varied.
-These proposed standard conditions will be provided separately to the report. - 7.2 However, following a hearing, the Licensing and Appeals Committee may attach such further conditions to a licence as are considered necessary and proportionate in the public interest including, but not limited to, the interest of public policy, public security, public health or the protection of the environment.
-This could include conditions restricting the opening and closing times of the premises. - 7.3 The applicant has not requested any variations to the standard conditions.
+These standard conditions are as included on the existing licence at Appen. - 7.2 However, following a hearing, the Licensing and Appeals Committee may attach such further conditions to a licence as are considered necessary and proportionate in the public interest including, but not limited to, the interest of public policy, public security, public health or the protection of the environment.
+This could include conditions restricting the opening and closing times of the premises. - 7.3 The applicant has requested variations to the standard conditions.